Bloody Bill Anderson

 Quantrill’s Raiders

 Anderson soon turned to trafficking in stolen horses along the Santa Fe Trail, robbing and looting.
 His father was killed in 1862 in a dispute with Judge Arthur Baker, a former family friend.
 Bill and Jim Anderson, along with two others, retaliated by killing Baker.
-Bill Anderson soon became a Confederate guerrilla with Quantrill’s Raiders, the most prominent and feared Confederate guerrilla group in the Kansas – Missouri area.
-After a skirmish with a United State Marshal and posse, they split into small groups.
+Bill Anderson soon became a Confederate guerrilla with Quantrill’s Raiders, the most prominent and feared Confederate guerrilla group in the Kansas–Missouri area.
+After a skirmish with a US marshal and posse, the Raiders split into small groups.
 Anderson set up his own guerrilla group which included the infamous Jesse James.

 Bloody Bill’s Death